-ESSER State & Local Plan Requirements 2 Safely reopening schools and sustaining their safe operations: a) support for LEAs b) SAFE RETURN TO IN-PERSON INSTRUCTION AND CONTINUITY OF SERVICES PLANS-the SEA must describe how it will ensure that its LEAs that receive ARP ESSER funds meet the requirements in the ARP Act and the interim final requirements published in the Federal Register to either: (i) within 30 days of receipt of the funds, develop and make publicly available on the LEA's website a plan for the safe return to in-person instruction and continuity of services, or (ii) have developed and made publicly available on the LEA's website such a plan that meets statutory requirements before the enactment of the ARP Act.
-An LEA "receives" its ARP ESSER funds when it has access to the funds and is able to spend Stakeholder Engagement Opportunity (i.e., draw down) funds for allowable activities.
+Safely reopening schools and sustaining their safe operations:

+- a) support for LEAs - b) SAFE RETURN TO IN-PERSON INSTRUCTION AND CONTINUITY OF SERVICES PLANS-ALSDE must describe how it will ensure that its LEAs that receive ARP ESSER funds meet the requirements in the ARP Act and the interim final requirements published in the Federal Register to either: (i) within 30 days of receipt of the funds, develop and make publicly available on the LEA's website a plan for the safe return to in-person instruction and continuity of services, or (ii) have developed and made publicly available on the LEA's website such a plan that meets statutory requirements before the enactment of the ARP Act.
+An LEA "receives" its ARP ESSER funds when it has access to the funds and is able to spend (i.e., draw down) funds for allowable activities.

+Stakeholder Engagement Opportunity

 The ARP Act further requires that before making the plan publicly available, the LEA seek public comment on the plan and take those comments into account in the development of the plan.

-The SEA must also describe how it will ensure that the LEA periodically reviews, no less frequently than every six months for the duration of the ARP ESSER grant period (i.e., through September 30, 2023, which excludes the Tydings period), and revises as appropriate, its plan, and how the SEA will ensure that the LEA seeks public input, and takes such input into account on (i) whether revisions are necessary and, if so, (ii) the revisions to the plan.
-3 Planning for the use and coordination of ARP ESSER funds: Stakeholder Engagement Opportunity a) SEA CONSULTATION-the SEA must describe how it engaged in meaningful consultation with stakeholders, and incorporated input into its plan, including, but not limited to: TEACHERS, PRINCIPALS, SCHOOL LEADERS, OTHER EDUCATORS, SCHOOL STAFF, AND THEIR UNIONS.
-The description must include how the SEA provided the public the opportunity to provide input in the development of the plan, a summary of the input (including any letters of support), and how the SEA took such input into account.
-Importantly, an SEA must specifically describe how it engaged in meaningful consultation with each stakeholder group listed in the ARP ESSER State Plan template.
-Regardless of whether collective bargaining is required in a state, the SEA must describe how it engaged in meaningful consultation with teachers, other educators, school staff, and their unions.
+ALSDE must also describe how it will ensure that the LEA periodically reviews, no less frequently than every six months for the duration of the ARP ESSER grant period (i.e., through September 30, 2023, which excludes the Tydings period), and revises as appropriate, its plan, and how ALSDE will ensure that the LEA seeks public input, and takes such input into account on (i) whether revisions are necessary and, if so, (ii) the revisions to the plan.

+- 3 Planning for the use and coordination of ARP ESSER funds: - a) SEA CONSULTATION-ALSDE must describe how it engaged in meaningful consultation with stakeholders, and incorporated input into its plan, including, but not limited to: TEACHERS, PRINCIPALS, SCHOOL LEADERS, OTHER EDUCATORS, SCHOOL STAFF, AND THEIR UNIONS.
+The description must include how ALSDE provided the public the opportunity to provide input in the development of the plan, a summary of the input (including any letters of support), and how ALSDE took such input into account.
+Importantly, ALSDE must specifically describe how it engaged in meaningful consultation with each stakeholder group listed in the ARP ESSER State Plan template.
+Regardless of whether collective bargaining is required in a state, ALSDE must describe how it engaged in meaningful consultation with teachers, other educators, school staff, and their unions.

+Stakeholder Engagement Opportunity

+- b) coordinating funds-federal pandemic funding, including the CARES Act and CRRSA Act, with other federal funding, such as ESEA, IDEA, etc. - Maximizing State-level funds to support students: - a) academic impact of lost instructional time - b) evidence-based summer learning and enrichment programs - c) evidence-based comprehensive afterschool programs - d) emergency needs - Supporting LEAs in planning for and meeting students' needs: - a) LEA PLANS FOR THE USE OF ARP ESSER FUNDS-ALSDE must describe what it will require its LEAs to include in LEA plans consistent with the ARP ESSER requirements for the use of ARP ESSER funds, how ALSDE will require such plans to be made available to the public, and the deadline by which the LEA must submit its ARP ESSER plan (which must be a reasonable timeline and should be within no later than 90 days after receiving its ARP ESSER allocation).

+Stakeholder Engagement Opportunity